 Angioplasty – widening the vein which is narrowed or obstructed.
 A catheter with a deflated balloon gets inserted into the vein which needs the treatment.
 When the guide wire with the catheter reaches the desired spot, the balloon is inflated.
 It makes the vein expand and also push the muscular wall.
 This improves the blood flow.

 Stent – Stenting usually comes after or even with angioplasty.
 It is used to prevent future compression which would lead to recurrence of the condition.
 Stent is a tube inserted into the vein which prevents it from getting compressed again.

 Aside from dealing with decluttering of the left common iliac vein, patients also usually need something to treat the accompanying pain and relieve other symptoms.
 Many of them use painkillers, but they are not the best option, mostly due to the side effects that occur.
 Moreover, they can have negative interactions with other medication used, including the drugs used for thrombolysis.

-This is why a safer and similarly efficient solution is more acceptable. peaCURE is a dietary supplement based on pharmaceutical grade palmitoylethanolamide.
+This is why a safer and similarly efficient solution is more acceptable. peaCURE is a medical food based on pharmaceutical grade palmitoylethanolamide.
 Palmitoylethanolamide is the substance our bodies naturally produce in order to beat pain and inflammation.

 This is done through inhibition of iNOS and COX-2 expression and effects on various receptors within the endocannabinoid system, as well as positive interactions with another endogenous substance called anandamide.